Welsh Government and Politics (MSc Econ)

 - Ideal preparation for those seeking a career in and around the institutions of devolved governance in Wales.

 The changing political and legal landscape in Wales poses exciting and challenging questions for those with an academic or professional interest in politics and policy.
-This programme of study is designed to develop a comprehensive understanding of the institutions and practices of governance in the devolved Wales.
+This programme of study is designed to develop a comprehensive understanding of the institutions and practices of governance in post-devolution Wales.
 In addition to focusing on politics and governance in Wales, the programme locates developments in Wales in a broader UK and European context, providing also an overview of relationships between the various levels of governance.
 The course is taught by the leading experts in Welsh politics and government and benefits from the close links that exist between Cardiff University and the institutions of devolved government in Wales.

 The course is divided into two parts, both of which allow students to specialise in their chosen areas of interest.
 Part one consists of research-led taught modules that include a core module on the institutions of devolved governance in Wales, as well as additional optional modules that examine other aspects of politics, public policy and law.